-This one-week outpatient program is for children who are unable to anticipate or control their bowel activity.
+Our Bowel Management Program is a one-week outpatient program for children who are unable to anticipate or control their bowel activity.
 After children participate in this intensive program, many of them are in normal underwear by the end of the week!
-By maintaining bowel management after the program ends, these patients can avoid bowel accidents, permanent colostomy and dependence on diapers.
+By maintaining bowel management after the program ends, these patients can avoid bowel accidents, bed-wetting permanent colostomy and dependence on diapers.
 The improvement in self-esteem and quality of life is often remarkable.

 This program is designed primarily for children age three-years-old and up.
 Symptoms of children in the Bowel Management program include:

 The key to success is dedication, timing and teamwork between the patient, families and medical team.
 We tailor each child’s regimen to their specific needs.
 Each child’s outcome will depend, in part, on the severity of their condition.

 Patients are seen in our Sacramento hospital clinic where the Pediatric Surgery team evaluates each patient and develops a treatment plan based on the individual needs of each child.
 At Shriners Hospitals for Children – Northern California, care is delivered in a hospital designed specifically to serve the medical and emotional needs of children and their families.

 Make an appointment